- Using OSG Provided Singularity Images

 Using OSG Provided Singularity Images

-The Open Science Grid user support team maintains a small set of images, hosted in a distributed file system called CVMFS.
+The OSG user support team maintains a small set of images, hosted in a distributed file system called CVMFS.
 These images contain a basic set of tools and libraries.
-These include:
+A list of available containers can be found in this page.

 You can indicate that your job should use one of these images by making the following changes to your submit file: